Government Titumir College: Structure

 As a government educational institution, it started as a degree (pass) college first.
-One of the important features of this college is to continue co-education in a generous and congenial environment.
+One of the important features of this college is to continue co-education in a congenial environment.

 Intermediate course was introduced in this college in 1970.
 This college was acknowledged by the Dhaka Education Board on 19 May 1971.
 On 31 May 1972, honours courses were introduced in Bangla and chemistry department under the University of Dhaka.
 M.A. (part-1) was started in this college in English, political science, botany, zoology and maths subjects on 28 January 1995.
 Currently it provides honours and master's courses on Bangla, English, economics, political science, philosophy, sociology, social work, history, Islamic history & culture, Islamic studies, physics, chemistry, botany, zoology, maths, accounting, management, marketing and finance & banking.
 Moreover, it provides non-credit optional ICT subject for master's students.